giampaolo/psutil/docs/index.rst

 Development guide
 =================

-If you want to hacking on psutil (e.g. want to add a new feature or fix a bug) take a look at the `development guide`_.
+If you want to develop psutil take a look at the `development guide`_.

 Platforms support history
 =========================